 Also, we’re measuring the current volume and market momentum (again in comparison with the last 30/90 day average values) and put those two values together.
 Generally, when we see high buying volumes in a positive market on a daily basis, we conclude that the market acts overly greedy / too bullish.

 Social Media (15%)

-While our reddit sentiment analysis is still not in the live index (we’re still experimenting some market-related key words in the text processing algorithm), our twitter analysis is running.
+While our Reddit sentiment analysis is still not in the live index (we’re still experimenting with some market-related keywords in the text processing algorithm), our twitter analysis is running.
 There, we gather and count posts on various hashtags for each coin (publicly, we show only those for Bitcoin) and check how fast and how many interactions they receive in certain time frames).
-A unusual high interaction rate results in a grown public interest in the coin and in our eyes, corresponds to a greedy market behaviour.
+An unusual high interaction rate results in a grown public interest in the coin and in our eyes corresponds to greedy market behavior.

 Together with strawpoll.com (disclaimer: we own this site, too), quite a large public polling platform, we’re conducting weekly crypto polls and ask people how they see the market.
 Usually, we’re seeing 2,000 – 3,000 votes on each poll, so we do get a picture of the sentiment of a group of crypto investors.
 We don’t give those results too much attention, but it was quite useful at the beginning of our studies.
 You can see some recent results here.

 The dominance of a coin resembles the market cap share of the whole crypto market.
 Especially for Bitcoin, we think that a rise in Bitcoin dominance is caused by a fear of (and thus a reduction of) too speculative alt-coin investments since Bitcoin is becoming more and more the safe haven of crypto.